yvanzo/musicbrainz-server/CONTRIBUTING.md

 > Implement MBS-XXX: Title

-To sum up, title should follow of one of the these forms:
+To sum up, the title should follow one of these forms:

 * Change small unnoticeable bits
 * MBS-XXX: Change things relevant to users